 - John M. Davis III, M.D., practice chair

 - Floranne C. Ernste, M.D., M.Ed., education chair and fellowship director

 - Thomas G. Mason II, M.D., fellowship associate director and pediatric rheumatology chair

-In addition to caring for patients in their clinical practices, Mayo Clinic's faculty members are committed to teaching and facilitating the growth of medical knowledge.
-Many of our faculty have published and lectured extensively and are highly regarded in their field.
-You will have direct access to the Rheumatology faculty at Mayo Clinic in Rochester throughout your training.
+In addition to caring for patients in their clinical practices, Mayo Clinic's faculty is committed to teaching and facilitating the growth of medical knowledge.
+Many of our faculty members have published and lectured extensively and are highly regarded in their fields.
+You have direct access to the rheumatology faculty at Mayo Clinic throughout your training in the Rheumatology Fellowship.

-You will be assigned a faculty advisor who can provide comprehensive educational advice and personal support.
-Your advisor also will serve as a contact point, introducing you and your family to Rochester and the Mayo Clinic system.
+You are assigned a faculty career adviser and a research advisor who provide comprehensive educational advice and personal support.
+Trainees meet with their advisers periodically throughout the program to review their progress and career goals, and ensure that their educational needs are being met.
+Your adviser also serves as a contact point for introducing you and your family to Rochester, Minnesota, and the Mayo Clinic system.

 Many prominent professors visit Mayo Clinic each year.
 They present their work during lectures, participate in hospital rounds and have informal discussions with trainees.
 You are encouraged to take full advantage of these educational opportunities.